santinalbrowns/paychangu/README.md

 ## Features

-- Initiate Payments: Start a payment by specifying the amount, currency, customer details, and more.
+- **Initiate Payments**: Start a payment by specifying the amount, currency, customer details, and more.
-- Verify Payments: Confirm the status of a payment by transaction reference.
+- **Verify Payments**: Confirm the status of a payment by transaction reference.
+- **Mobile Money Payouts**: Disburse funds directly to mobile money wallets.
+    - Get Supported Mobile Money Operators: Retrieve a list of available mobile money networks.
+    - Initiate Mobile Money Payout: Send funds to a mobile money number.
-- Customizable Metadata: Add extra information to transactions via the Meta field.
+- **Customizable Metadata**: Add extra information to transactions via the Meta field.

 ## Installation